jekabsv/LetonikaReader/README.md

 ## Dependencies

-Make sure you have pthon 3.x installed with pyautogui.
+Make sure you have pthon 3.x installed to PATH as well as pyautogui.
 Install pyautogui by running the following command:

     pip install pyautogui